Furqan17/learn-Deutsche-app/README.md

 # Learn Deutsche app
-A simple and responsive Andriod app to help you learn basic German words.
+A simple and responsive Andriod app to help you learn basic German :de: words.

 ## Includes:
 * Landing Page